technocoreai/STExternalCommand/Readme.md

 Filter Through Command
 ----------------------

-If there is at least one non-empty selection, it will pipe each selection through an external command and replace with the output.
-Otherwise, whole buffer is replaced.
+Pipes each non-empty selection through an external command and replaces contents of the selection with its output.
+If there are no non-empty selections, replaces the whole buffer.

 To use, press *Edit* / *Filter Through Command* or bind it to a hotkey: